 But as a company, we believe giving them a real job is a better learning situation than just being the coffee getter or copy printer person.

-We walked alongside our interns and treated them like part of the crew.
+We walked alongside our interns and treated them as part of the crew.
 Yes, we gave pointers and guided them in one direction or the other, but as our company is called The Initiative, we also encouraged them to take initiative and ownership of their role on set.

 Being a stepping stone